noisrucer/girok/README.md

 **Girok**, which means "to record" in Korean, is a **powerful terminal-based task manager** which provides a multitude of scheduling operations that can be done in less than 10 seconds.
 It also supports **beautiful and responsive calendar GUI** in which you can move around with VIM key bindings.

+You can use Girok with options

+1. `Guest mode` - All your data are stored in a local storage.
-Girok is running on AWS server so you can **login from any device in the world**!
+2. `User mode` - If you login in a user mode, you can access your data from any deivce in the world!

 Girok works fluently with `MacOS` and `Linux` users.
 It also works with `Windows` but some features and UIs might break.

-p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` and `cal` commands, especially when you have many data.
+p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` and `cal` commands(for user mode), especially when you have many data.
 I'm working on optimizing the speed to enhance your experience!

 If you find it useful, consider supporting to help the development process!
 As I'm running the server with my own expense now, your help will make the service much more stable and fast!